England. Change location

 Chemistry courses

-Whether you want to learn more about yourself and the world around you, gain an insight into a fascinating subject or are looking to develop your career – studying a chemistry course with The Open University is a smart choice.
+Whether you want to learn more about yourself and the world around you, gain insight into a fascinating subject or are looking to develop your career – studying a chemistry course with The Open University is a smart choice.
 Find out more about our chemistry qualifications below.

 Collection of test tubes containing different liquids